Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 Note from the underapproximated CFG that `case 0xe` is a dominator of `case 9` and `case 0xc`.
 Also notice that it is a post-dominator of `case 1` and `case 4`.
 That is to say that `case 0xe` will always be run before `case 9` or `case 0xc`, and that `case 0xe` will always be run after `case 1` or `case 4`.

+Therefore, the value of R15 in `case 9` and `case 0xc` will always be determined by `case 0xe`.
+This is incredibly useful to us, as `case 0xe` sets R15 to a constant value of 0xf.

+Now we know that `case 9` and `case 0xe` will always lead to `case 0xf`.
+We can improve our approximation of the CFG by setting the outgoing edges for these nodes accordingly.

 ```py
 # in def getPossibleRange(block):